ProximoSrl/ProximoSrl.github.io/_queue/2014-09-09-about-this-blog.md

 This blog is about a journey we want to share: we are building a new software product, learning day by day something new from our users, from our mistakes, from our friends.

 ### Why we are doing this?
 (Quid pro quo)
-No this blog is not a marketing effort, it's a giveback to the dev community; a giveback we hope can improve our learning journey through your feedback and maybe prevent you a headache for the same mistakes we made.
+No this blog is not a marketing effort, it's a giveback to the dev community; a giveback we hope can improve our learning journey through your feedback and maybe avoid you a headache for the same mistakes we made.

 <blockquote class="twitter-tweet" ><p>Learn in the open.
 Have no shame to publish your code and ask questions and go after it.</p>&mdash; Kelly Sommers (@kellabyte) <a href="https://twitter.com/kellabyte/status/504105483569860608">August 26, 2014</a></blockquote>